-Got Her Covered pledges to increase access to feminine hygiene care, through providing care packages, education, cultivating social initiatives, mobilizing helpers, and innovating sustainable resolutions that will shatter stigmas and limitations for women and girls caused by period poverty.
+Got Her Covered pledges to increase access to feminine hygiene care, through providing care packages, cultivating social initiatives, mobilizing helpers, and innovating sustainable resolutions that will shatter stigmas and limitations for women and girls caused by period poverty.
 Together, we are creating a city/county with dignity, health, and opportunity for our girls and sisters.
 We will dedicate our time and effort to ensure that all school-aged girls in low-income households and homeless women in Cleveland/Bradley County have sufficient menstrual supplies.
-Our program will provide period care for the homeless middle school and high school girls from low-income households in Cleveland/Bradley School District!
+Our program will provide period care for the homeless middle school and high school girls from low-income households in Cleveland/Bradley School and Polk County School Districts!

 With your help, we can help every girl/woman in need...